 However, even in such trying times, Priyanka was not screaming or looking for any divine help.
 She was sitting calm and composed.
-She didn’t even ask her bodyguards or assistants – who were sitting in the front and back rows on 12 A/B/C and 14 A/B/C respectively – to help her.
+She didn’t even ask her bodyguards and assistants – who were seated in rows 12, 13 (D/E/F only), and 14 – to help her.
 Everyone was amazed.
 Perhaps those 19 seconds were a divine signal by the god, showing us who stands out from the rest in 2019.

 Last night when Priyanka tweeted revealing how her grandmother Indira Gandhi would recount to her stories of Joan of Arc, asking her to be fearless, I could connect the dots.
 Who I saw in those 19 seconds was an Indian Joan of Arc – fearless and ready to lead us for bigger battles.

 It is amazing how much we owe to this family.
 Jawaharlal Nehru gave us scientific temper, due to which we fly in aeroplanes today, Rajiv Gandhi brought computers allowing us to web check-in from home, while Indira Gandhi asked us to be fearless like Joan of Arc so that turbulences don’t bother us.